3wetterpunk/miningpool.co-client/README.md

 #########################################################################

-miningppool.co client to view the current stats of your coin workers.
+miningpool.co client to view the current stats of your coin workers.

 coded in python.